skrodahl/NewTon/Docs/BRACKET-LINES.md

 - Pattern is ready for 16 and 32-player implementation
 - New line types can be added without affecting existing code
 - Support for custom tournament formats
+- **NEW**: Text indicators and arrows can be added for improved user experience

 ## Guidelines for 16 & 32-Player Implementation